T2004-la/soundstream-db/README.md

 sqlite3 soundstream.db < queries.sql
 🎓 Verified Certificate
 This project was developed by Tara Latifi as the capstone submission for CS50 SQL.
-This project was developed by Tara Latifi as the capstone submission for CS50 SQL.